-Donald Tusk was elected President of the European Council in 2014, reelected for a second term in 2017.
+In 2014, Donald Tusk was elected to the position of President of the European Council and in 2017 re-elected for the second mandate of 2.5 years.
+His term ended on 30 November 2019.

 In December 2019, he published a diary “Szczerze”, based on his five-year-term as President of the European Council, which became a bestseller in Poland.
 On December 2019, Donald Tusk assumed office of the President of the European People’s Party.